-Atlas VPN is owned by Nord Security, the company behind NordVPN.
-However, it is registered under Peakstar Technologies Inc, in the U.S.
+Atlas VPN is part of Nord Security, the company behind NordVPN.
+However, it is registered under Peakstar Technologies Inc, in the US.

-They provide 256-AES military-grade encryption and automatically disconnect your internet connection if it detects a leak via the Kill Switch feature.
+Atlas VPN provides 256-AES military-grade encryption with IPSec/IKEv2 and WireGuard protocols, and the service will automatically disconnect your internet connection if it detects a leak via the Kill Switch feature.
 This guarantees that your system is entirely secure.

-Atlas VPN is available in 36 countries with more than 750 servers.
-This ensures good overall coverage from Europe to Asia and the US.
+Atlas VPN’s network covers 49 countries with more than 1,000 servers.
+This ensures good overall coverage, from Europe to Asia and the US.

-Atlas VPN also works very well with torrenting – it’s also one of the potential new candidates for the top providers for Disney+.
+In addition, Atlas VPN works very well with torrenting – it’s also one of the potential new candidates for the top providers for Disney+.

-Atlas is a virtual private network (VPN) service with a lot of great features that you might need in order to: split tunnelling, WebRTC and IPv6 leak blocking, seems to work in China and of course MultiHop+, which is basically a double VPN that encrypts traffic twice.
-Atlas lacks port forwarding at this moment.
+Atlas is a VPN service with a lot of great features: SafeSwap servers, kill switch, split-tunneling, WebRTC and IPv6 leak blocking, and MultiHop+, which is basically a double VPN that encrypts traffic twice.

 The software is easy to use with a convenient system tray widget that users can access at all times.
 The application also includes an internet Kill Switch to prevent data leakages when downloading torrents via P2P.